-Ask: Price at which sellers are willing to sell.
+Ask: The price at which sellers are willing to sell.
 See also: Bid

-Bear Market: A prolonged downtrend in the market.
+Bear Market: A prolonged downtrend in the market of 20 percent or more for at least two months.
 Opposite of a Bull Market.

 Best Ask: This is the lowest price at which sellers want to sell an asset.
 See also: Ask